F-1 (arcade game): Legacy

 F-1 has been cited as the first Formula One arcade game.
 A sequel, F-1 Mach, was released in 1977.
 It was among Japan's top five highest-earning electro-mechanical arcade games of 1977.

 In the 1978 film Dawn of the Dead, one of the characters is playing this game at the mall.
+Similar scenes involving a character playing the game (and crashing during gameplay) are in the 1981 film Neige and the 1982 film Ladies and Gentlemen, The Fabulous Stains.

-The hit racing video game Pole Position (1982) was later developed by Namco and designed by Sho Osugi based on their experience with producing electro-mechanical driving games in the 1970s, particularly F-1.
+A racing video game Pole Position (1982) was later developed by Namco and designed by Sho Osugi based on their experience with producing electro-mechanical driving games in the 1970s, particularly F-1.